SijuEC/MMR_with_Saliency_Detection/README.md

 ### Dataset

-The dataset used for this Thesis is a real-world Aero-engine Blade Anomaly Detection (AeBAD) dataset, consisting of two sub-datasets: the single-blade dataset (AeBAD-S) and the video anomaly detection dataset of blades (AeBAD-V).
+The dataset used for this Thesis is a real-world Aero-engine Blade Anomaly Detection (AeBAD) dataset (Zhang et al., 2023), consisting of two sub-datasets: the single-blade dataset (AeBAD-S) and the video anomaly detection dataset of blades (AeBAD-V).

 * AeBAD-S